Your Neurodiversity Coach

 I get it.
 Really.

-For over nine years, I’ve worked exclusively with neurodivergent adults, and neurodiversity is part of my daily life.
+For over nine years, I’ve worked exclusively with neurodivergent adult so I hear these stories daily.
+Neurodiversity is also part of my daily life.
 Supporting family members with ADHD and autism means this work goes beyond theory—I navigate these complexities too.

 Roterdam, consultant